mlcommons/medperf/scripts/README.md

    ```
    This will initiate the model execution process, and go through all the models specified in the helper file (by default `fets_subm_list.json`).
 Evaluation will take from a few hours to one day.

    If any model fails, it will say so in the stdout, and continue running the rest of the models.
-The script will only execute models which have not yet generated any results, which means that it can be executed multiple times to rety models which may have failed in the past.
+The script will only execute models which have not yet generated any results, which means that it can be executed multiple times to retry models which may have failed in the past.
 #### 2. Results Submission:
    To submit the generated results, we offer two options:
    - Skip approval step: Faster, and requires no further input from the user. **This is only recommended if the collaborator trusts the results will not leak any private information.**